Timeline of Worcester's Power Heritage

 Hard to believe in these current (pun intended) times.

-Worcester’s electric story is centred upon two locations: Powick and Hylton Road.
+Worcester’s electric story focuses on two locations: Powick and Hylton Road.

 Powick